International reactions to the Second Nagorno-Karabakh War: Others

 The unrecognized or partially recognized countries of Transnistria, Abkhazia and South Ossetia recognize the independence of the Republic of Artsakh and have expressed support for it.

-The Russian-Armenian film director Sarik Andreasyan accused Ukraine by addressing the President of Ukraine Volodymyr Zelensky in supplying Azerbaijan with phosphorus bombs.
+The Russian-Armenian film director Sarik Andreasyan accused Ukraine by addressing the President of Ukraine Volodymyr Zelenskyy in supplying Azerbaijan with phosphorus bombs.
 Zelensky answered his post in Instagram by denying any involvement in the conflict.

 Hamas congratulated Azerbaijan for "regaining territory from the occupation".
-This response prompted many Armenian activists and Pro Syrian regime activists to brand the Palestinian movement as "Muslim Brotherhood terrorists on the payroll of Qatar & Turkey".
-Meanwhile, Lebanese activists with alleged ties to Hezbollah slammed the government of Azerbaijan for "working with the Zionist occupation against Armenia" and for "abandoning the Palestinian cause" but some Azerbaijanis countered their criticism by pointing out the fact that Armenia did not have relations with Palestine until 2020 while Palestine had an embassy in Azerbaijan since 2011.

 Humanitarian organizations

 Human rights groups have objected to the use of heavy explosive weapons with wide-area effects in densely populated civilian areas and urged both sides to end the conflict and join the Convention on Cluster Munitions.
 Amnesty International and Human Rights Watch have criticized both Azerbaijan and Armenia for the use of cluster munitions.

 Genocide Watch stated that both sides in the conflict had committed war crimes but that "Azerbaijan's invasion of Artsakh in September 2020 cannot be justified by any UN Resolution because UN Resolutions are subordinate to the national right to self-determination under UN Charter Article I and under the International Covenant on Civil and Political Rights, which enshrine the right of self-determination of peoples and nations.
 Azerbaijan no longer has a legitimate right to reassert Soviet borders by invading Artsakh."
 Both the International Association of Genocide Scholars and Genocide Watch criticized Turkish President Erdogan and Azeri President Aliyev for framing indigenous Armenians as "occupiers" of Artsakh.